 The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times.
 Thou shalt keep them, O Lord, thou shalt preserve them from this generation for ever.

-Surrett didn’t actually cite verse 7, and it is my impression that I read him acknowledge somewhere that Psalm 12:6-7 is not talking about preservation of the words of Scripture.
-The “them” that God will preserve is, in context, the poor and not the words.
+Surrett didn’t actually cite verse 7, so I’m not sure why he cited verse 6.
+In any case, the “them” that God will preserve is clearly, in context, the poor and not the words.

 - A contextually sensitive reading of this passage will show that it would be a terribly awkward lurch for David to move from talking about the cry of the needy to talking about perfect preservation of biblical manuscripts.
 Try to read the “them” in verse 7 as referring to the poor; see if it works.
 It does.
 It’s the only interpretation that works.
 Those who take Psalm 12:7 to be referring to preservation are making “them” point to the wrong antecedent.

 - The Hebrew word for “them” is masculine (Hebrew words, like Spanish and Italian ones, have grammatical gender); but the Hebrew word for “words” in 6 is feminine.
 Surrett is aware of this problem and in his book cites a paper by Thomas Strouse explaining why the KJV-Only interpretation is possible, but given point 1 (and see what else I’ve argued elsewhere), I simply can’t grant that this verse is talking about biblical manuscript preservation at all.